 The Worker to Worker Solidarity Campaign (WWSC) supports internationalist, mutual solidarity between workers and unions across the planet.
-Only by standing together can we confront and defeat transnational capitalism and militarism, and help create a more just, peaceful, and beautiful world.
-As a US-based campaign of the Alliance for Global Justice (AfGJ), we are part of the movement to change how US labor conducts its foreign relations.
 We believe that direct worker to worker, farmer to farmer, union to union, and popular movement to popular movement solidarity is the only way to go!
-The traditional model of Labor dependency on US government funding and direction undermines workers’ struggles and puts our achievements at risk.
-It exploits Labor’s international relations to open way for US government interference in the electoral affairs of other countries, thus undermining workers’ and farmers’ interests.
+We know that international labor relations have at times been taken advantage of by Empire and big transnational corporations to undermine movements for labor rights and participatory democracy.
+Therefore, we advocate for US unions to develop international solidarity programs independently of government funding and direction.
 Worker to worker internationalism is the road we must take if we truly want peace, justice, and a fair shake for all laborers, both in factory and field.

 For more information, send an email to James@AFGJ.org or call 520-540-8336, ext.
 3